orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ### 2023 04-07

-Is there an example of small group of cells having persisting memory to coordinate restrcuturing, or does most of the found examples favor ..

 ---

----

-Conceptual map of explored ideas; visually show which things are related (and why) and might be interesting research topics.

-An idea: Organizations looking for people, setting up qualifications/specifications/wishes/requirements and bulk-application (or an open one) by people looking for an organization, allows for more time to write one's goal.; both sides open matching

 Modelling complex ecosystems:
 Perhaps it's not sufficient simply to change the ecology of the planet once.
 Seems to me a proper system of monitoring and controlling the ecology of an entire planet would be a future solution to dynamically adjust a planet.
 Taking into account factors of other bodies around the earth when a change of mass has taken place or similar factors not directly relevant.